sc-ventures/cloudbreak-documentation/docs/trouble-cb.md

 #### Recipes: Recipe Execution Times Out

-If the scripts are taking too much time to execute, the processes will time out, as the threshold for this is set to 15 minutes.
-To change this threashold, you must override the default value by adding the following to the cbd Profile file:
+If the scripts are taking too much time to execute, the processes will time out, as the threshold for all recipes is set to 15 minutes.
+To change this threshold, you must override the default value by adding the following to the cbd Profile file:

->>>>TO-DO: 15 minutes for all scripts or for each script?

 ```
 export CB_JAVA_OPTS=” -Dcb.max.salt.recipe.execution.retry=90”
 ```

-This property indicates the number of tries for checking if the scripts have finished with a sleep time of 10 seconds.
+This property indicates the number of tries for checking if the scripts have finished with a sleep time (i.e. the wait time between two polling attempts) of 10 seconds.
 The default value is 90.
-To increase the threshold provide a number greater than 90.
+To increase the threshold, provide a number greater than 90.
 You must restart Cloudbreak after changing properties in the Profile file.

->>>>TO-DO: Do you mean "slip time of 10 seconds"?

 #### Recipes: Recipe Execution Fails